typescript-eslint/typescript-eslint/packages/website/blog/2024-03-25-changes-to-consistent-type-imports-with-decorators.md

 Adding type-information to the rule to handle this edge case would not be a positive change for users or the ecosystem:

 1. Many users are unable to configure typed linting and/or unwilling to take its performance hit.
-Requiring type-aware linting for this rule to serve a very small subset of impacted users would reduce the linting ability of many more un-impacted users.
+Requiring [type-aware linting](/getting-started/typed-linting) linting for this rule to serve a very small subset of impacted users would reduce the linting ability of many more un-impacted users.
 1. It requires a specific combinations of compiler options to trigger it means that not everyone is impacted by the problem - so we'd be preventing a lot of un-impacted users from using the rule.
 1. With the release of [TypeScript v5.0 and its stable decorators](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators) `experimentalDecorators` are now the legacy syntax.
 Whilst [TypeScript v5.2 added support for the latest stable decorator metadata proposal](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#decorator-metadata) this proposal does not include type metadata - so it doesn't suffer the same drawbacks as its legacy counterpart.